snowplow-archive/snowplow.github.com/_posts/2014-07-03-snowplow-javascript-tracker-2.0.0-released.md

 Note that if the `contexts` argument is provided, it cannot be an empty array.

-This example shows a page view event with two custom contexts attached: one describing the page and another describing the user.
+This example shows a page view event with two custom contexts attached: one describing the page using [schema.org's WebPage schema] [webpage-schema-org], and another describing the user.

 <h2><a name="tests">7.
 Functional tests</a></h2>